SciPhi-AI/R2R/js/sdk/README.md

 # About

 The official JavaScript client for R2R (Retrieval-Augmented Generation to Riches).
-R2R is designed to bridge the gap between local LLM experimentation and scalable, production-ready Retrieval-Augmented Generation (RAG).
+R2R is designed to bridge the gap between local LLM experimentation and scalable, state of the art Retrieval-Augmented Generation (RAG).
 This JavaScript client provides a seamless interface to interact with the R2R RESTful API.

 For a more complete view of R2R, check out the [full documentation](https://r2r-docs.sciphi.ai/).